kitt1987/simple-kubernetes/README.md

 **GitHub, Docker Hub and Quay.io**

 The program also need to download some binaries and images.
 Some of them could be quite slow.
-If you are in **MainLand China**, I strongly recommand you download binaries manually, and specify alternatives you downloaded in the inventory file.
+If you are in **MainLand China**, I strongly recommand you download binaries manually, and specify alternatives you've downloaded in the inventory file.

 * Kubernetes release from https://github.com/kubernetes/kubernetes and https://dl.k8s.io
 * CNI plugins from https://github.com/containernetworking/plugins
 * Docker from docker.com
 * quay.io/coreos/etcd:v3.2.18 from https://quay.io/
 * coredns/coredns from Docker Hub and its configuration from GitHub

+**rsync**
+**jq**

 ## Inventory
 You can copy and paste a new inventory from `inventory/sample`.
 The critical part is to specify master and nodes.
 You may also change some variables to make the program compatible with your environment, which are,